-The business today, although small, is undoubtedly the world market leader in Russian aircraft, having sold a total of 350 aircraft and 300 engines to some 18 different countries.
+The business today, although small, is undoubtedly the world market leader in Russian aircraft, having sold over 400 aircraft and 350 engines to some 18 different countries.

 However, while the numbers of aircraft that have been sold are obviously a criterion of the service given, he firmly believes that they should not be judged on this alone.

 He recognises only too well that the levels of factory support for such aircraft, are, by Western standards, often poor, and for this reason a great deal depends on the ability of the dealer to provide quite exceptional standards of service.
 He really believes that they do this and would be delighted to allow any prospective customer to speak to existing ones of that particular type of aircraft.